 In words this means that each time t_1 is incremented, the phase of the signal should also be incremented by 90°, for example by incrementing the phase of one of the pulses.
-The way in which it can be decided which pulse to increment will be described in a later chapter.
+The way in which it can be decided which pulse to increment will be described in lecture 4.